ID cards and NetIDs

-To get your NetID, take your Cornell ID to the IT Service Desk, located in Room 119 of the Computing and Communications Center (CCC), 607.255.5500.
+- if you're studying on campus, take your Cornell ID to the IT Service Desk, located in Room 119 of the Computing and Communications Center (CCC), 607.255.5500.
 It's open 8 a.m. to 5 p.m.
 Monday through Friday.

-If you are not on campus, contact the the IT Service Desk to begin the process.
+- if you're studying off campus, contact the the IT Service Desk to begin the process.

 For more information about NetIDs, visit the NetID FAQs.